pasqal-io/pasqal-cloud/docs/usage/batches_jobs.md

+A batch is a group of jobs with the same sequence that will run on the same QPU.

 ## Create a batch of jobs

-The package main component is a python object called `SDK` which can be used to create a `Batch`.
+The package main component is a Python object called `SDK` which can be used to create a `Batch`.

-A `Batch` is a group of jobs with the same sequence that will run on the same QPU.
 For each job of a given batch, you must set a value for each variable, if any, defined in your sequence.
 Once the QPU starts running a batch, only the jobs from that batch will be executed until they all end up in a termination status (`DONE`, `ERROR`, `CANCELED`).
 The batch sequence can be generated using [Pulser](https://github.com/pasqal-io/Pulser).
 See their [documentation](https://pulser.readthedocs.io/en/stable/), for more information on how to install the library and create your own sequence.

-The sequence should be a pulser sequence object.
+The sequence should be a Pulser sequence object.
 Once it's created, you can serialize like so:

 ```python
 serialized_sequence = sequence.to_abstract_repr()